thueringa/docsweeper/docs/developer.rst

     hg_executable : *string*
         Location of *Mercurial* executable on your system.

-    old_git_executable : *string*
-        Location of an alternative *git* executable for tests with older versions.
-This setting is ignored if tests are run with the ``--no-old-git`` parameter.

-    old_hg_executable : *string*
-        Location of an alternative *Mercurial* executable for tests with older versions.
-        This setting is ignored if tests are run with the ``--no-old-hg`` parameter.

 For example, put the following snippet in your ``pytest.ini`` to change the *git* executable to ``/usr/sbin/git``: